Scope of this privacy statement

-Please contact us to exercise your rights.
-Once we receive your request, we may verify it by requesting information sufficient to confirm your identity.
-Where necessary, this may include asking you for a copy of your passport or driver’s license.
+In order to protect your privacy and the security of your information, we verify consumer requests by requesting identification documents and other documentation necessary to confirm your identity.
+Any additional information you provide will be used only to verify your identity and not for any other purpose.
+This may include asking you for a copy of your passport or driver’s license.
 If you would like to use an authorized agent to exercise your rights, we may request evidence that you have provided such agent with power of attorney or that the agent otherwise has valid written authority to submit requests to exercise rights on your behalf.
 We reserve the right to deny requests from authorized agents in certain circumstances, such as where we have a reasonable belief that the request is fraudulent.

 If you choose to exercise your rights, you will not be charged different prices or provided a different quality of services unless those differences are related to the provision of your personal information or otherwise permitted by law.

 Accenture Federal Services uses reasonable physical, technical, and administrative measures to provide a level of security appropriate to the risk associated with the personal information that we collect.
 We protect personal information under our control – and, require other Accenture entities and third-party service providers that we work with to protect – against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access.
 Only authorized employees have access to the data you provide, and that access is limited to least privileged, need to know access.
 Accenture Federal Services employees who have access to your personal information have agreed to maintain the confidentiality of that information.
 Although we strive to protect the information in our control, we cannot guarantee absolute security.